-Name and Principal Occupation Age Director Since Dwayne L. Hyzak 49 2018 Mr. Hyzak has served as Main Street's Chief Executive Officer since November 2018 and as a member of our Board since January 2018.
+Name and Principal Occupation Age Director Since Dwayne L. Hyzak 49 2018

+Mr. Hyzak has served as Main Street's Chief Executive Officer since November 2018 and as a member of our Board since January 2018.
 Mr. Hyzak also serves as a member of our management team's investment and executive committees and also serves as the Chief Executive Officer and Chairman of the Board of MSC Income Fund, Inc. ("MSC Income"), a business development company that is managed by MSC Adviser I, LLC, our wholly owned portfolio company.
 Previously, he served as President (2015 until November 2018), Chief Operating Officer (2014 until November 2018), Chief Financial Officer (2011 until 2014) and Senior Managing Director since 2011.
 Mr. Hyzak has served in other senior executive positions at Main Street since prior to its IPO in 2007.
 From 2002, Mr. Hyzak co-founded and has served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours.
-From 2000 to 2002, Mr. Hyzak was a Director of Integration with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services, the power, natural gas and telecommunications industries, where he was principally focused on the company's mergers and acquisitions and corporate finance activities.
+From 2000 to 2002, Mr. Hyzak was a Director of Integration with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he was principally focused on the company's mergers and acquisitions and corporate finance activities.
 Prior to joining Quanta Services, Inc., Mr. Hyzak, a certified public accountant, was a Manager with Arthur Andersen in its Transaction Advisory Services group.
-Mr. Hyzak currently serves on the board of directors of Child Advocates, a non-profit organization that trains and supports advocates to serve the interests of abused or neglected children in the greater Houston area.
-We believe Mr. Hyzak is qualified to serve on our Board because of his long tenure in leadership roles at Main Street, currently as Chief Executive Officer and previously as President and Chief Operating Officer, in which roles he has successfully led our lower middle market investment activities, and also previously as Chief Financial Officer, along with his extensive experience in investing and manag
+Mr. Hyzak currently serves on the board of directors of Child Advocates, a nonprofit organization that trains and supports advocates to serve the interests of abused or neglected children in the greater Houston area.
+We believe Mr. Hyzak is qualified to serve on our Board because of his long tenure in leadership roles at Main Street, currently as Chief Executive Officer and previously as President and Chief Operating Officer, in which roles he has successfully led our lower middle market investment activities, and also previously as Chief Financial Officer, along with his extensive experience in investing and managing investments in lower middle market companies, mergers and acquisitions, corporate finance, tax and accounting.

 Since this is an uncontested election, directors will be elected by a majority of the votes cast at the Annual Meeting, in person or by proxy, such that a nominee for director will be elected to the Board if the votes cast FOR the nominee's election exceed the votes cast AGAINST such nominee's election.
 Abstentions and broker non-votes are not counted as votes cast for purposes of the election of directors and, therefore, will have no effect on the outcome of such election.
 Even if a nominee is not re-elected, he or she will remain in office as a director until the earlier of the acceptance by the Board of his or her resignation or his or her removal.
 Each of the current director nominees has signed a letter of resignation that will be effective if the nominee is not re-elected at the Annual Meeting and the Board accepts his or her resignation following the meeting.
-If a nominee is not re-elected, the Guidelines, which are available at www.mainstcapital.com under "Governance - Governance Documents" in the "Investors" section of our website.
+If a nominee is not re-elected, the Board will decide whether to accept the director's resignation in accordance with the procedures listed in our Corporate Governance and Stock Ownership Guidelines, which are available at www.mainstcapital.com under "Governance - Governance Documents" in the "Investors" section of our website.

-THE BOARD RECOMMENDS YOU VOTE "FOR" EACH OF THE NOMINEES NAMED IN THIS PROXY STATEMENT.
+THE BOARD RECOMMENDS YOU V VOTE "FOR" EACH OF THE NOMINEES NA AMED IN THE S PROXV STATEMENT THE DOARD RECOMMENDS TOO VOIL TOK LACH OF 3141ED 114 1 1111 SINOAI SIAIEMENI.